raquo/Laminar/website/docs/documentation.md

 The `split` operator requires a unique key for each item, such as `_.id`.
 But what if you don't have such a key?

 One option is to change your model to create an ephemeral key, that is generated on the frontend and never sent to the backend.
-Airstream does not need the key to be meaningful or consistent across user sessions – the key simply needs to identify a certain item in the dynamic list for as long as Laminar is rendering that list.
+Airstream does not need the key to be meaningful or consistent across user sessions – the key simply needs to uniquely identify a certain item in the dynamic list for as long as Laminar is rendering that list.

 Another, simpler solution, is often quite workable – with `splitByIndex` you can use the index of the item in the list as its key.
 That way, when you append an item to the list, existing items will not be re-rendered, or if you update the data in some item(s), their elements won't be re-created.
-However, I don't recommend using this if you will be inserting new items in the beginning or middle of the list, or if you will be reordering the list of items – such cases really call for a proper key.
+However, I don't recommend using this if you will be inserting new items in the beginning or the middle of the list, or if you will be reordering the list of items – such cases really call for a proper key.

-#### Splitting Options
+#### Splitting Options and Other Types

 If you are rendering an `Observable[Option[HtmlElement]]`, you might want to use `splitOption` as shown in the [Rendering Individual Children](#efficiency) section above.
 Now that we have a better understanding of how `split` works, it's easy to see how `splitOption` is simply using the Option's `.isDefined` as a key, creating a new element when switching from `None` to `Some(model)`, and retaining the same element when switching from `Some(model1)` to `Some(model2)`.

+Airstream also has another variation of `splitOption`, as well as `splitEither` and even `splitBoolean` – see [Airstream docs](https://github.com/raquo/Airstream#splitOption) for those.

 #### Splitting Individual Items